chayleaf/ts2py/README.md

 ## Usage

 The program will look at the directory `./a`, convert all .js/.ts files into .py files and put them to the `./b` directory.
+Some stuff will inevitably break as there are `todo!()`s littered all over the code, but you're smart, you'll figure this out, right?